vnp7514/WebCtrl-prototype/occupancy.md

     - Same as SIS Data

 ### /% Step 7: Export the AHU occupancy profiles to Energy calculation:
-  - Assign occupancy values (populations) to each time of energy trend data:
+  - Assign occupancy values (populations) to each time of energy trend data

   - Assign occupancy status (Occupied or Unoccupied) to each time of energy trend data:
     - Occupancy status is Occupied if the occupancy value is not 0